justeattakeaway/JustSaying/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce

-_A concise, repeatable, example of how to illustrate the issue._
+_A concise and repeatable example of how to illustrate the issue._